igorolhovskiy/volts/README.md

 Not really much to describe here, just read info on the console

 ## Scenario Examples
 Examples shown in this section can duplicate examples from the section above.
 For more examples, refer to the `scenarios` folder.</br>
 ### Make a successful register
- * Here we assume that account data is known to our target system, ex.
-PBX.
+ * Here we assume that account data is known to our PBX.
 ```xml
 <config>
     <section type="voip_patrol">